h-v-smacker/wine/README.md

 Depends: Farming Redo

 This mod adds a barrel used to ferment grapes into glasses of wine, 9 of which can then be crafted into a bottle of wine.
-It can also ferment honey into mead, barley into beer and apples into cider.
+It can also ferment honey into mead, barley into beer, wheat into weizen (wheat beer), and apples into cider.

 Change log: